tomoya-sasaki/Code_Tips/README.md

 ### 例1
 ### Example2
 ### Third Example
-When spaces are used in the header, remeber to use "-".
+When spaces are used in the header, remember to use "-".
 ```